 Show sizes vary depending on the location, but exhibitions are held yearly in critical marketplaces like Cleveland, New York, and Boston.

-Each event has conferences, keynote speakers and even classes revolving around current market trends and technology.
+Each event has conferences, keynote speakers and even classes revolving around current design manufacturing market trends and technology.

 Held every two years, Railway Interchange is the largest railway exhibition in North America.